kyavuzkurt/a1_description/README.md

 ## License

-This project is licensed under the BSD-3-Clause License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.